By Rae Story

 For me, for others, by the time we understand this, we have become trapped.

 Some people may wince at my comparing prostitution to abuse.
 I have been usefully informed, on a number of occasions, that it is a simply a job as any other.
 That it is not sexual exploitation, because women choose to enter into it freely.
-But even if that were so, what if the same women can’t manage to leave when they decide they have had enough?
+For example, there are a number of high-class escorts, like those employed by https://www.escortguide.co.uk/ who are proud to meet a need and serve their clients.
+But even if that is the case for some sex workers, what if the same women can’t manage to leave when they decide they have had enough?

 Being trapped in prostitution, relationship violence and cycles of survival sex can indeed be crushing to a person’s sense of capacity and the “outside” world can look increasingly hostile and difficult to negotiate.